-- under the Nasdaq rules, the director or an immediate family member of the director received any compensation (i.e., whether direct or indirect compensation)8 from the company in excess of \$120,000 during any 12-month period within the last three years, except for (1) director or committee fees, benefits under tax-qualified retirement plans or nondiscretionary compensation, (2) compensation paid to an immediate family member for service as a non-executive employee and (3) compensation received by a director for former service as an interim executive officer of the company for not longer than one year;9 and - under the Nasdaq rules, the director, while serving as an interim executive officer, participated in the preparation of the financial statements of the company or any current subsidiary of the company at any time during the past three years.
+8 For instance, Nasdaq provides that political contributions to the campaign of a director or an immediate family member would be considered indirect compensation, and, as such, must be included for purposes of the \$120,000 threshold.

+three years, except for (1) director or committee fees, benefits under tax-qualified retirement plans or nondiscretionary compensation, (2) compensation paid to an immediate family member for service as a non-executive employee and (3) compensation received by a director for former service as an interim executive officer of the company for not longer than one year.9

-Independence determinations must be based on all relevant facts and circumstances.
+Notwithstanding these specific guidelines, independence determinations must be based on all relevant facts and circumstances.
 Thus, even if a director meets all the bright-line criteria set out above, the board is still required to make an affirmative determination that the director has no material relationship with the company.

-In addition, under disclosure rules promulgated by the U.S. Securities and Exchange Commission (the "SEC"), for each director who is identified as independent, the company must describe, by specific category or type, any transactions, relationships or arrangements (other than transactions already disclosed as related-party transactions) that were considered by a board of directors under the company's applicable director independence standards (e.g., the NYSE or Nasdaq independence rules).
+In addition, under disclosure rules promulgated by the U.S. Securities and Exchange Commission (the "SEC"), for each director who is identified as independent, the company must describe, by specific category or type, any transactions, relationships or arrangements (other than transactions already disclosed as related-party transactions) that were considered by its board of directors under applicable director independence standards (e.g., the NYSE or Nasdaq independence rules).